|

 the rust, design an improvement plan for the season and take some fresh

+ideas back to their home mountain.
 This year Rusty attended the masters academy.
 This is just a fancy

 name for level 3 certified pros attending the same event.
 Rusty guesses